pkra/peterkrautzberger.org/src/posts/2022/2022-print-equation-layout.md

 Let's go back to the example of matrix determinants.
 Both `det(A)` vs`|A|` would be voiced as "determinant of A" yet their authoring is quite different.

 Sometimes, readers have to (re)create content to match someone else's example (e.g., in any educational setting).
 Again, this is a general problem (color vs colour).
 For text, AT usually provides character-by-character navigation (incidentally, I'm not sure about graphemes more generally).
-For print equation layout this is naturally trickier: on the one hand, we come back to the idea to "just"give layout information, on the other hand layout may be insufficient(e.g., table-like).
+For print equation layout this is naturally trickier: on the one hand, we come back to the idea to "just" give layout information, on the other hand layout may be insufficient (e.g., table-like).

 ### Voice input/output

 Voice input is becoming an important aspect of how users interact with web content, both using AT (e.g., in combination with Dragon NaturallySpeaking) as well as using general purpose tools such as smart assistants (Siri, Alexa etc).

-Despite funded efforts, there has been not even as light progress for enabling print equation layout by voice input.
+Despite funded efforts, there has been not even light progress for enabling print equation layout by voice input.

 ### Audio and Video Captioning